-Complications: complications after the surgery are well documented.
+Complications after the surgery are well documented.
 While the incidence of wound healing problems and pulmonary embolism are low, they may occur.
 To minimize this problem, patients should stop taking birth control pills or any hormone replacement therapy for at least one month prior to surgery.
 We encourage all our patients to be out of bed and walking the 1st night after surgery.
 This will greatly reduce the possibility of a deep vein thrombosis.

 It should be noted that Dr. Sherman does not perform this operation on cigarette smokers.
 Most of the potential complications of this operation are related to cigarette smoke including wound healing problems.
 If you are a smoker, you should stop at least one month prior to surgery.
 Nicotine patches and gum substitute are not acceptable to diminish the risk of these complications.

 In certain individuals, and with several insurance carriers, insurance may apply if there is a documented hernia and repair is performed.
 On patients who have lost a massive amount of weight, the hanging of skin must be affecting the health of the patient or causing local wound problems for insurance to help cover the cost of abdominoplasty.